samuelemusiani/imaginet/README.md

 A command line tool to configure and manage complex VDE network topologies.

-ImagiNet is a *network software emulator* that leverages **VDE** (Virtual Distributed Internet) for the emulations.
+ImagiNet is a *network software simulator* that leverages **VDE** (Virtual Distributed Internet).
 It's like GNS3 or PacketTracer but without the GUI and more limited functionalities.

 This project was designed with the intent of helping teach the basics of